 With strong evidence to support a medical malpractice claim and a fair settlement value in mind, your attorney can then try to negotiate a just out-of-court settlement.
 This negotiation process may take time as they go back and forth several times, trying to reach an agreement.
 Still, this is usually faster than taking the case to court.

-If necessary, your attorney will file a medical malpractice lawsuit against the liable doctor or hospital in your state’s civil court.
+Your attorney will file a medical malpractice lawsuit against the liable doctor or hospital in your state’s civil court if necessary.

 Several Deadlines Could Affect Your Case